 QI&CPD Program approval

 Modules 1, 8 and 9 have been approved by the RACGP QI&CPD Program for 40 Category 1 points in the 2017–2019 triennium.
 Category 1 points will be allocated when the predisposing activity, education content, and reinforcing (assessment) activity for each module are completed.
-Module 6 may become a category 1 or 2 activity.
-All other modules are approved for Category 2 points.
+All other modules are approved for category 2 points.

 Key recommended reference